dimagi/commcare-hq/corehq/apps/README.rst

    This includes the UI for internal operations users to modify these objects.
    Accessing this UI requires running the ``add_operations_user`` command. api
-   Externally-facing APIs to read and write CommCare data for a given project space. app_manager
+   APIs to read and write CommCare data for a given project space.
+Most APIs are externally facing however there a are a few that are used internally e.g. for report filters.
+APIs are built using Tastypie. app_manager
    UI for configuring and releasing CommCare applications.
    Form Builder, for configuring forms themselves, is called here but